nkasmanoff/pi-card/README.md

 ## Roadmap

 Coming soon, but I plan to add notes here on things currently implemented, and what can be done in the future.
-Some quick notes on it are below
+Some quick notes on it are below.
+I've started to make a notion board to keep track of things, but it's not complete yet.
+Check it out [here](https://marble-laugh-dd5.notion.site/14195743cced80229c3cddfd0cd5a750?v=a673ae0424b445d9983b71774a943b0f).

 -   [x] Basic conversation capabilities
 -   [ ] Camera capabilities